oracle-terraform-modules/terraform-oci-compute-instance/README.md

 We will continue to push in that direction with the goal of [feature parity with the provider's capabilities](https://github.com/oracle-terraform-modules/terraform-oci-compute-instance/projects/4), as well as adding more features and integration points with other OCI services: Block Volume Backups, Secondary VNICs and IPs, etc ...

-Given the dependency to Network and Storage for Compute Instances,it is a perfect place to illustrate [module composition principles](https://www.terraform.io/docs/language/modules/develop/composition.html) and how to reuse the other official Terraform OCI modules.
+Given the dependency to Network and Storage for Compute Instances, it is a perfect place to illustrate [module composition principles](https://www.terraform.io/docs/language/modules/develop/composition.html) and how to reuse the other official Terraform OCI modules.

-## Configuring iSCSI volume attachments

-- For guidance configuring iSCSI on a Windows platform, see [Adding a Block Volume to a Windows Instance](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/addingstorageForWindows.htm).

-- For guidance configuring iSCSI on a Linux platform, see [iSCSI Commands and Information](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/iscsiinformation.htm).
-See also this example of inline iSCSI commands execution using `iscsiadm` CLI called from terraform file: [instance.tf](https://github.com/terraform-providers/terraform-provider-oci/blob/master/examples/compute/instance/instance.tf).

 ## Contributing